+'''

 X0-X00 Mod Config

 Auth

 >Auth=Defender

-'''

 Auth Host #1=137.175.80.24

-Auth Host #2=0137.174.81.0
+Auth Host #2=0.0.0.0

-Auth Host #3=0137.174.80.25
+Auth Host #3=0.0.0.0

 Auth Port=2626

 Auth Timeout=10

 Auth Key=

 Auth Pool=No

 APP Server=No

 APP Host=N/A

 APP Port=N/A

 SecurID DES encryption=N/A

 SecurID host retries=N/A

 SecurID NodeSecret=N/A

 '''

+2 Set Auth to Defender.

+Auth Host #2 and Auth Host #3 are not applicable, because the Ascend unit can support only one Defender authentication server at this time.

-- 2 Set Auth to Defender. - 3 Specify up to three authentication hosts for the Auth Host # parameters. - 4 Set the value of Auth Port to the TCP port number of the Defender authentication server, usually 2626. - 5 Set the value of Auth Key. - Auth Key is used as a DES secret key shared between the Ascend unit and the Defender authentication server.
-This key is also used for authentication by the Ascend unit in its role as a Defender authentication agent. - 6 Set Auth Timeout to indicate the number of seconds the Ascend unit waits before assuming that the Defender server has become nonfunctional. - Type a port number for the source port for remote authentication requests.
+- 3 Set the value of Auth Port to the TCP port number of the Defender authentication server, usually 2626. - 4 Set the value of Auth Key.

+Auth Key is used as a DES secret key shared between the Ascend unit and the Defender authentication server.
+This key is also used for authentication by the Ascend unit in its role as a Defender authentication agent.

+- 5 Set Auth Timeout to indicate the number of seconds the Ascend unit waits before assuming that the Defender server has become nonfunctional. - 6 Enter the port number for the source port for remote authentication requests.